 When to Pursue a Car Accident Settlement for a Child

 In general, insurance companies are unlikely to provide more than the minimum amount of compensation for any given claim, and some companies won’t even cover the cost of a new car seat.
 This is why it’s important to consider the merits of a lawyer vs. insurance company when seeking compensation for the injuries suffered by you or your loved ones.
 The personal injury attorneys at Avrek Law have more than 50 years of combined experience recovering the maximum amount of compensation for injury victims and their families.
-With more than $1 billion recovered for clients in the states of California, Arizona, and Nevada, we’re here to help – contact us today for a free personal injury consultation!
+With more than $1 billion recovered for clients, we’re here to help – contact us today for a free personal injury consultation!